odpi/egeria-docs/site/docs/concepts/software-server-capability.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-# Software Server Capabilities
+# Software Capabilities

 Many software servers are connected to the open metadata ecosystem, each with wildly differing capabilities.

-A software server capability documents a specific function that a software server is able to perform.
+A software capability documents a specific function that an IT infrastructure asset, such as a host, software server platform and software server, is able to perform.
-The open metadata type for a software se
+The open metadata type for a software capability is [`SoftwareCapability`](/egeria-docs/types/0/0042-Software-Capabilities).

-## Metadata managing server capabilities
+## Metadata managing software capabilities

-Some server capabilities create and manage metadata - in fact they are the true master of this metadata. for example, a database manager (aka database management system or DBMS) is the true master of metadata about database schemas.
+Some software capabilities create and manage metadata - in fact they are the true master of this metadata. for example, a database manager (aka database management system or DBMS) is the true master of metadata about database schemas.

-When metadata managed by such software server capabilities is shared with an [open metadata repository cohort](/egeria-docs/concepts/cohort-member), the members of the cohort need to take note that they should not update this metadata.
+When metadata managed by such software capabilities is shared with an [open metadata repository cohort](/egeria-docs/concepts/cohort-member), the members of the cohort need to take note that they should not update this metadata.

-The server capabilities that are recognized as managing metadata are:
+The software capabilities that are recognized as managing metadata are:

 * [Asset manager](#asset-manager)
 * [Master data manager](#master-data-manager)
 * [Engine](#engine)
 * [Tool](#tool)

-The identifiers of these software server capabilities are used to [document the provenance](/egeria-docs/features/metadata-provenance/overview) of any metadata that comes from these technologies.
+The identifiers of these software capabilities are used to [document the provenance](/egeria-docs/features/metadata-provenance/overview) of any metadata that comes from these technologies.
-Metadata instances that are mastered by specific software server capabilities are referred to as **external instances**.
+Metadata instances that are mastered by specific software capabilities are referred to as **external instances**.

 ## Asset Manager